 To give some intuition on the main idea of our algorithm, consider the special case with all the k_i 's equal to 1.
-In this case, our algorithm uses $\lceil N/3 \rceil$ wavelengths.
+In this case, our algorithm uses $\lceil N/3 \rceil$ wavelengths in each fiber.
 We next describe informally how to use $\lceil N/3 \rceil$ wavelengths to support the traffic.
 We ignore integer rounding in the informal discussion below.

 Given a traffic matrix, form as many adjacent session pairs as possible up to N/3 pairs in a greedy fashion, i.e. it does not matter if we end up with less than the maximum possible number of pairs.
 Let p denote the number of adjacent session pairs formed.
-Consider two cases.
+Consider two either ring direction.
+Thus, the total number of directed wavelengths required is at most N/3 + N/3 = 2N/3.
+It follows that N/3 wavelengths in each fiber, i.e. each ring direction, are sufficient.

-Case 1: p = N/3.
+Case 1: p=N/3.
 In this case, we support N/3 adjacent session pairs containing 2N/3 sessions on N/3 directed wavelengths in the required ring directions.
 This is always possible since there are N/3 directed wavelengths available in each ring direction.
-Having done so, there are at most N-2N/3 = N/3remaining sessions each of which we support on one directed wavelength in either ring direction.
-Thus, the total number of directed wavelengths required is at most N/3 + N/3 = 2N/3.
-It follows that N/3 wavelengths are sufficient.
+Having done so, there are at most N-2N/3=N/3 remaining sessions each of which we support on one directed wavelength in